matthias-bs/loraE22/README.md

 displayed with the elevation plot in GoogleEarth.
 (Usage: `rssi_csv_to_kml.py log_deadbeef.csv >log_deadbeef.kml`)

 ![google_earth_elevation_plot_w_rssi](https://user-images.githubusercontent.com/83612361/138741016-65af87f3-f257-42dd-a63e-b09cc4f8651c.png)
-Note: The plot just serves as an example - the logging interval should have been shorter.
+Note: The plot just serves as an example - the logging interval should have been shorter and the logging strategy has been modified afterwards.